OCFL/ocfl-java/README.md

 creating new OCFL objects: OCFL version, digest algorithm, version zero-padding width, and content directory.
 The defaults are `1.0`, `sha512`, `0`, and `content`.
+* **verifyStaging**: Determines whether the contents of staged versions should be verified immediately prior to installing them.
+  This is enabled by default, but can be safely disabled if you are concerned with performance on slow filesystems.
 * **prettyPrintJson**: Enables pretty print JSON in newly written inventory files.
 By default, pretty printing is disabled to reduce inventory file size.